A pumpkin pie in easy bar form with a buttery graham cracker crust topped with melted marshmallows and milk chocolate chips!

 This pumpkin layer comes together with condensed milk and a little cornstarch to hold it all together.
 It’s so simple.
 Only 5 ingredients and only one bowl needed!
 Condensed milk, pumpkin puree, cornstarch, vanilla and pumpkin pie spice.
 Seriously that’s it.

 If you have been following Boston Girl Bakes, then you know I’m a huge fan of making my own spices.
-Apple pie spice, taco spice, and of course pumpkin pie spice.
+Apple pie spice and pumpkin pie spice for example.
 You probably have all the spices that make it up so why not whip up a batch as opposed to buying one more spice jar?

 So to me it seemed logical with graham crackers why not throw marshmallows and milk chocolate on top and call it a S’more….pumpkin bar.
 Word of caution though.
 You have to put the marshmallows and milk chocolate chips only in the last couple minutes of baking to let them melt.
 You can also broil for 1-2 minutes, but keep a close eye on them!
 The perfect S’more topping can go from amazing to scorched in seconds.
 I can tell you from experience!
 There have definitely been a few marshmallows on fire in my kitchen in the past and a few curse words thrown around.
 Oh well, live you learn and always buy two packages.